fstendel/liferay-ldap-example/LESSONS-LEARNED.md

 # Key learnings

-The current Liferay versions (7.x) seem to be a giant sh*thole or at least a work-in-progress in some regards.
+The current Liferay versions (7.x) seem to be a mediocre sh*thole or at least a work-in-progress in some regards.
 This page is about some of the odd stuff I faced while working on this example.